Amritpal Singh (basketball): National team career

 Singh made his debut for the Indian national team in 2011 at the FIBA Asia Championship.
 He has since competed at the 2013 FIBA Asia Championship, 2014 FIBA Asia Cup, 2015 FIBA Asia Championship, 2016 FIBA Asia Challenge, 2016 FIBA Asia Champions Cup and 2017 FIBA Asia Cup.
 At the 2016 FIBA Asia Challenge in Iran, Singh averaged 18 points and 10 rebounds per game.

+Personal life

+Singh is now a Punjab sub-inspector, while maintaining his career as a basketball player.
+He is a proud follower of his Sikh tradition, as he is seen wearing a patka during his basketball games before it got banned, and he was forced to cut his hair to play, which to him was a "decision that was not easy to make".

+Legal issues

+In November 2019, Singh, along with Amjyot Singh and Arshpreet Bhullar, were allegedly involved in a roadside scuffle in Bengaluru.
+Due to the issue, the three were detained in prison for a couple hours before being subsequently released.
+While Singh was not a major contributor to the issue, he was still given a warning.